sarmadiali98/ReLico/README.md

 ## Recommended reviewer paths

 The artifact can be evaluated at several levels.

-The recommended first path is the Docker quickstart for the core translator.
+The recommended first path is the **Docker core-translator smoke test**, because it does not require Java or Maven to be installed manually on the host system.

 ### Path 1: Docker core-translator smoke test